Coverage Through COBRA

 - The copays and deductibles in the various plans.

-Depending on your income, you may qualify for tax credits to help pay for a health insurance plan with Covered California.
-These tax credits may make a difference when comparing the costs of COBRA coverage and Covered California plans.
-Covered California’s Shop and Compare Tool can estimate tax credits and the cost of plans with Covered California.
+Depending on your income, you may qualify for financial help from the federal government, state government, or both to help pay for a health insurance plan with Covered California.
+Financial help may make a difference when comparing the costs of COBRA coverage and Covered California plans.
+Covered California’s Shop and Compare Tool can estimate financial help and the cost of plans with Covered California.

-Under the Patient Protection and Affordable Care Act, if you go without health insurance coverage, you may face a tax penalty when you pay your taxes.
-Both COBRA coverage and Covered California plans qualify as sufficient coverage under the Affordable Care Act to avoid being charged the penalty, so choose coverage based on cost and on the doctors and medical services that are best for you.
+Starting in 2020, if you go without health insurance coverage in California, you may face a penalty when you pay your state taxes.
+Both COBRA coverage and Covered California plans qualify as sufficient coverage to avoid being charged the penalty, so choose coverage based on cost and on the doctors and medical services that are best for you.

 Using COBRA Before Your Covered California Health Plan Becomes Effective